munckymagik/x86-assembly-tutorial/README.md

   movl %esp, %ebp
 ```

-These two lines are very important and are one half of the missing _stack management discipline_ alluded to in chapter 1.
-We omitted them deliberately to keep our program as small as possible.
-They need to appear together at the beginning of all of our functions from now on.
+These two lines are very important.
+They are one half of the missing _stack management discipline_ alluded to in chapter 1, where we omitted them intentionally to keep our program as small as possible.
+From now on they will appear together at the beginning of all of our functions.

-Their important role is to set aside an area of what is known as _stack_ memory for our function to store any local variables it might need while it is executing.
-This dedicated area of memory is referred to as a _stack frame_.
+The important role they play is to set aside an area of what is known as _stack_ memory, where our function can store any local variables it might need while it is executing.
+The word _stack_ here refers to the classic data structure where you _push_ and _pop_ values on and off the top of a collection, and only ever operate on whichever value is currently at the top.

+ > TODO insert diagram of the stack here, showing frames and the current function at the top

+This area of memory dedicated to our function, within the _stack_, is referred to as a _stack frame_.
 Each function in a program has its own _stack frame_.
 Because functions can call other functions in a kind of chain, there may be many _stack frames_ on the _stack_ at any one time.

-The word _stack_ here refers to the data structure where you _push_ and _pop_ values on and off the top.
-You only ever operate on the value on the top of the stack.
+> TODO maybe a diagram of the registers holding addresses of RAM locations

 The base-pointer (BP) and the stack-pointer (SP) are two registers dedicated to managing the stack.
-Their existence shows that the concept of having a _stack_ is not just a software issue, but an idea actually baked into the CPU hardware architecture.
+Their existence shows that the concept of having a _stack_ is not just a software mechanism, but an idea actually baked into the CPU hardware architecture.

+> TODO a diagram showing the BP, SP and the regions either side

 BP holds the memory address relative to which our function will look up stack data it has access to.
 We will see an example of this shortly.